 I experienced the maximum speed drop when using a USA server – 25.09 Mbps (download).
 However, this speed is still not bad.
 This speed is even faster than the average internet speed in Japan (20.2 Mbps), Hong Kong (21.9 Mbps) and even Singapore (20.3 Mbps).

 It’s remarkable that the optimal server the provider offered me (based on my geographical location) came to be slower than the one I’ve found myself.

 The conclusion is: try different servers to find the fastest one!

-Test for Netflix: not all PIA servers cope with the task
+Test for Netflix and Hulu: not all PIA servers cope with the task

 Not long after Netflix made its webcasting available throughout the world, this streaming service picked a fight against Virtual Private Networks, proxy servers and other “unblockers”.